The Journey

 “Uh huh.”

 Sometimes . . . like now I watch the Adobe shrink in the west while a ‘Dust Devil tries to keep up.
 Mom . . .
 Audrey Ellen the Registered Nurse wearing starch white with her folded cap.
 She’s busy with patients . . . tucks me in an exam room for the afternoon.
+I sneak out down the hall.
+And sometimes an old Indian with a weathered face is waiting in the lobby.

 Joe Toya